 Father Charged with DUI-Related Vehicular Homicide

-When a father who was driving under the influence of alcohol killed his adult son in a car crash, the prosecutor filed DUI-related vehicular homicide charges and sought a 10 year prison sentence -the maximum possible penalty for the crime.
+When a father driving under the influence of alcohol killed his adult son in a car crash, the prosecutor filed DUI-related vehicular homicide charges and sought a 10-year prison sentence -the maximum possible penalty for the crime.
 The driver had a blood alcohol level of 0.20% and tested positive for marijuana use as well.
 Workers at the casino where the defendant and his son drove from urged the driver not to take the wheel, but he ignored them.

-Despite the prosecution’s attempts to send the driver to prison for a full decade, Mr. Liss was able to convince the judge that the grieving father, who had no previous criminal record, was already sufficiently remorseful after losing his son.
-By the time of the sentencing, the defendant already spent months in substance abuse programs.
-The judge sentenced the driver to one year of jail and five years of probation -a far cry from the 10 years of hard time sought by prosecutors.
+Despite the prosecution’s attempts to send the driver to prison for a full decade, Mr. Liss convinced the judge that the grieving father, who had no previous criminal record, was already sufficiently remorseful after losing his son.
+By the time of the sentencing, the defendant had already spent months in substance abuse programs.
+The judge sentenced the driver to one year of jail and five years of probation —a far cry from the 10 years of hard time sought by prosecutors.

 Woman Murdered at Pala Indian Reservation Shot 10 Times

 In 2017, Mr. Liss defended a client accused of shooting a woman a total of 10 times in a parking lot on the Pala Indian Reservation.
-His client already had a strike on his record and he was accused off first-degree murder, which means he could have easily been sentenced to life imprisonment.
-Given the circumstances, it was impressive that Peter Liss and his co-counsel Chris Whelton were able to secure a plea bargain for their client that left him serving 27 years, with the possibility of parole after 21 years, for voluntary manslaughter with a gun.
+His client already had a strike on his record, and he was accused of first-degree murder, which means he could have easily been sentenced to life imprisonment.
+Given the circumstances, it was impressive that Peter Liss and his co-counsel, Chris Whelton, secured a plea bargain for their client that left him serving 27 years, with the possibility of parole after 21 years, for voluntary manslaughter with a gun.

 This case was covered by NBC 7 San Diego.